zenoss/twill/README.txt

     Draw broad conclusions that are unsubstantiated by the work.

+ 3. Develop twill-like languages for PAMIE_ and PyXPCOM_.
+Note that the hard work, at least for PAMIE, is already done; check out the `PAMIE examples page`_.

 Contributions are welcome & will be duly acknowledged!

 Acknowledgements and Credits